-If you're looking for a way to keep your iCloud Photos and OneDrive accounts in sync, you may want to consider using a cloud-to-cloud sync tool like MultCloud.
-With MultCloud, you can easily connect your iCloud Photos and OneDrive accounts, and automatically sync data between them.
+If you're looking for a way to keep your iCloud Drive and OneDrive accounts in real-time sync, you may want to consider using a cloud-to-cloud sync tool like MultCloud.
+With MultCloud, you can easily connect your iCloud Drive and OneDrive accounts, and automatically sync data between them.
 Whether you need to transfer, backup, or sync data, MultCloud provides a convenient and reliable solution.

 The "Cloud Sync" function offered by MultCloud has several distinct advantages over traditional synchronization methods, including the following: